NLMitterecker/codebuddies/django3_by_example/ch1_3/README.md

-# chapter 1 - Building a Blog Application
+# chapter 1 to 3 - Building a Blog Application